 And if your pool isn’t well maintained, algae, excessive chemicals, and other things can also cause trouble.

-What Happens When Dogs Drink Out of too much of Pool water?
+What Happens When Dogs Drink Out of Too Much Pool Water?

 Too much water can be fatal as well.
 Water intoxication occurs when there is more water that can be processed in body fluids.
 This causes extreme depletion of sodium levels, resulting in a shift in the balance of electrolytes.

 Drinking excess amounts from a pool of saltwater will lead to the same issues as commonly chlorinated pools.
 Furthermore, excessive salt intake can lead to diarrhea or electrolyte imbalances that can rapidly become life-threatening.

 Fortunately, pool water holds much less salt than the ocean.
 On the skin and mucous membranes of dogs, especially those with sensitive skin, saltwater pools may be more gentle than chlorinated pool water.

 Pool water contains pool chemicals, consisting mainly of chlorine and algaecides that keep the pool disinfected and free from plant life.

 These chemicals may risk the dog’s health despite their beneficial purpose for pool maintenance.
 The levels of these toxins are deliberately low to prevent harm from occurring, as people ingest pool water by accident on a routine basis.